-- Each PACTIVE bit presented at a controller can be composed from a number of source signals.
-To provide wake-up capabilities, sources can be from other devices that depend on the operational state of the interfaced device.
-Each PACTIVE bit must be driven either directly by a register or by a number of registers whose contributions are combined using a logical OR.
-P-Channel implementation on page 3-31 gives implementation recommendations. - All bits of PACTIVE are independent of each other and might come from various asynchronous sources.
+- The PACTIVE bit presented at a controller can be composed from a number of source signals.
+To provide wakeup capabilities, these source signals can include device input signals.
+Each PACTIVE bit is driven either directly by a register or by a number of registers whose outputs are logically combined.
+P-Channelimplementation on page 3-31 gives implementation recommendations for PACTIVE combining logic. - All bits of PACTIVE are independent of each other and might come from various asynchronous sources.
 For more information see P-Channel implementation on page 3-31.